Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

-We further study the model performance in relation to the presence of activity cliffs in each dataset, which is measured by the roughness index (ROGI) \cite{roughness} with respect to the ECFP4 fingerprints and potency labels.
+{We further study the model performance in relation to the presence of activity cliffs in each dataset, which is measured by the roughness index (ROGI) \cite{roughness} with respect to the ECFP4 fingerprints and potency labels.
 A smaller ROGI value indicates a smoother structure-property landscape, hence less activity cliffs.
 Since ROGI is a quantitative SPR (QSPR) metric that analyzes the overall chemical space, it does not account for any distribution shift between chemical spaces.
-Hence, its correlation with model performance would be easily obscured by any distribution shift among training, validation, and testing sets.
-Therefore, this analysis is performed under random splits, following the work in \cite{roughness}.
-As shown in Figure~\ref{fig:moleculeace}b, the model performance is negatively correlated with roughness of the landscape as expected \cite{roughness}.
+Hence, its correlation with model performance would be easily obscured by any distribution shift among training, validation, and testing sets (Supplementary Fig. 14). {For this reason, all experiments in this work that involves QSPR analysis are performed using random splits}, following the work in \cite{roughness}.
+As shown in Figure~\ref{fig:moleculeace}c and Supplementary Table 3, the model performance is negatively correlated with landscape roughness for all methods, which is consistent with the results in \cite{roughness}.
 Compared to the MLP with fingerprint and KPGT, our method is shown to be more robust against tasks with rough structure-property landscapes.
-In addition, the plot also indicates that our method performs better under data scarcity (the size of dots represents the size of datasets).
+In addition, the plot also indicates that our method performs better under data scarcity, where the size of dots represents the size of datasets.}